 Minor oral trauma can give rise to cysts.
 This can include lip-biting or chewing, inflammation from smoking, damaged salivary glands, and intubation.

-What does mucocele treatment in NW Edmonton look like?
+What does mucocele treatment in North Edmonton look like?

 There are three approaches that you can take if you’re looking to have a cyst removed.
 This includes the following: